Confidence-coin/Confidence-coin.github.io/whitepaper/index.md

 }
 ```

-And the below line in topics
+And the below line in topics.
 ```
 param1	param2	param3
 ```